codebodhi/java-sqs-listener/README.md

 ## 🚀 Features

+- **Lightweight (16 KB)**: The library is extremely compact, with a size of only 16 KB, making it ideal for environments where minimizing footprint is crucial.
+- **Java 8+ Compatibility:** Works with Java 8 and above, ensuring broad compatibility.
+- **Minimal Setup**: Only the SQS queue name is needed to start polling with the simplest configuration.
 - **Framework-Agnostic Integration**: Easily integrates with any Java application and works with any dependency injection (DI) framework—no need for external libraries like Spring.
-- **Minimal Setup**: Only the SQS queue name is needed to start polling with the simplest configuration.
 - **Customizable**: Configure concurrent message processing with a single parameter.
 Polling frequency and visibility timeout are fully adjustable.
 Uses a built-in SqsClient by default, or you can supply your own via configuration.
 - **Auto-Delete**: Successfully processed messages are automatically batched and deleted from the queue.
 - **Error Handling**: Failed messages are delayed and retried until the maximum number of attempts is reached.